 Turkey rescuers battle to save workers trapped in landslide-hit gold mine

-Disaster highlights country’s poor safety record, as previous calls to shut down Copler mine went unheeded.
+The Erzincan landslide highlights the country’s poor safety record, as previous calls to shut down Copler mine went unheeded.

 Turkey is under pressure to shut down a gold mine buried by a massive landslide, as hundreds of rescuers battle to save at least nine trapped workers.